Eat 30 different fruits and vegetables, nuts, seeds and herbs a week

 Faecalibacterium prausnitzii

 Faecalibacterium prausnitzii benefits from the fibres found in whole grains, such as oats, barley, and fermented foods.
-This microbe produces butyrate, a short-chain fatty acid that has anti-inflammatory properties, supports colon health, and supports the integrity of the gut lining.
+This microbe produces butyrate, a short-chain fatty acid that exhibits anti-inflammatory properties, promotes colon health, and maintains the integrity of the gut lining.

 Roseburia